francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

 ```
 The first time it runs for a given Python version, it will need to pull down a few pip packages.

-In order to have access to the Virtualenvwrapper commands you will need to run this for each shell session, so go ahead and add the line `pyenv virtualenvwrapper` to your `~/.zshrc`.
+In order to have access to the Virtualenvwrapper commands you will need to run this for each shell session.
+Go ahead and add the line `pyenv virtualenvwrapper` to your `~/.zshrc`.

-The first time it runs for a given Python version, it will need to pull down a few pip packages.

 ## Try it out!